-Autocar first reported a Zoe RS in 2017, after the creation of the 460bhp Zoe e-sport concept car - officially a nod to Renault’s involvement in Formula E - but the model has not yet come to fruition.
+Autocar first reported plans for a Renault Zoe RS in 2017, after the creation of the 460bhp Renault Zoe e-sport concept car - officially a nod to Renault’s involvement in Formula E - but the model has not yet come to fruition.

 Renault product planning boss Ali Kassai said: “Society is changing so fast.
 We need to find a way to make passion of performance cars socially acceptable.
 I believe Renault is best placed to find that way because of our history as a leader in EVs and one of the historic players in performance cars.”